 7. Holding on to where you are leaves no room for new to come into your life.

 There is a universal Law of Vacuum.

 So if you want something new, you need to make space for it by removing what currently holds that space in your life.

-Remove a limiting belief that you aren’t good at your work, and feel new energy to develop your expertise.
+Remove a limiting belief that you aren’t good at your work and feel new energy to develop your expertise.

-Holding on to where you are now, while you simultaneously try to move forward, keeps you stuck.
+Holding on to where you are now while you simultaneously try to move forward keeps you stuck.

 While reading this, one or more situations in your life are probably popping into your thoughts.

 Experience something better that is waiting to come into your life!

 Share your thoughts in the comment section below.